Kamaiko/HalteroFit/docs/DEVOPS_PIPELINE.md

-# DevOps Pipeline Documentation
+# DevOps Pipeline - Halterofit

 This document defines the complete CI/CD pipeline configuration, including git hooks, GitHub Actions workflows, Dependabot automation, and branch protection rules.
 Use this as the single source of truth for all DevOps behavior.

-## 📑 Table of Contents
+## Table of Contents

 1. [Quick Reference](#quick-reference)
 2. [Pipeline Overview](#1-pipeline-overview)